Low Latency GNN Accelerator for Quantum Error Correction: Background

 \subsection{Surface Code}

 The surface code is one of the most prominent QEC codes due to its high error threshold, locality of measuring quantum circuits, and suitability for hardware with planar layouts and nearest-neighbor interactions, making it one of the leading candidates for practical fault-tolerant quantum computation.
-As shown in Figure~\ref{fig:surface-code}, its underlying graph aligns well with the physical qubit connectivity of actual quantum hardware.~\cite{google2023suppressing-surfacecode}.
+As shown in Figure~\ref{fig:surface-code}, its underlying graph aligns well with the physical qubit connectivity of actual quantum hardware~\cite{google2023suppressing-surfacecode}.
 Figure~\ref{fig:surface-code} illustrates the relationship between code distance~(d) and the number of physical qubits used to encode a single logical qubit.
 Specifically, $d^2$ data qubits and $d^2-1$ measure qubits are required.
-Measurements are performed using dedicated quantum circuits, defining stabilizers~\cite{Nielsen_Chuang_2023}, between the data qubits and the measure qubits The surface code can correct up to $\lfloor\frac{d-1}{2}\rfloor$ single-qubit errors~\cite{fowler2012surface}.
+Measurements are performed using dedicated quantum circuits, defining stabilizers~\cite{Nielsen_Chuang_2023}, between the data qubits and the measure qubits.
+The surface code can correct up to $\lfloor\frac{d-1}{2}\rfloor$ single-qubit errors~\cite{fowler2012surface}.

-Lastly, to account for circuit-level noise, $d\_t$ repeated measurements are required to detect data qubit errors and also potential readout errors, with $d\_t=d$.
-Multiple rounds of measurement help distinguish genuine changes in data qubit states from spurious results caused by noise affecting the measurement qubits or the readout process.